 These personal care and patient care services can also act as respite care support for primary caregivers who may need a little bit of time away.

 Seasons Hospice is a faith-based hospice care provider, and we believe that spiritual care is just as important as physical care.
 Though we are faith-based, we recognize that not all patients or families will desire spiritual support.
 We respect all religions, faiths, and world views and spiritual care is 100% optional.

 Our chaplains are here to help guide both patients and their loved ones through their care journey with compassion and spiritual support and counseling.
 Additionally, our staff is prepared to give you and your loved one additional spiritual support upon request, from a volunteer reading a favorite bible story to an RN praying over them.

 Grief Counseling & Social Services

 Seasons Hospice employs social workers who are trained specifically to provide holistic, family-centered care in the hospice care environment.
 By monitoring and supporting the patient and their loved ones, the spiritual, cultural, emotional, and psychosocial elements of end of life care are all addressed.

-They’re there to help everyone, including caregivers, feel less overwhelmed while also supporting the dignity of the patient.
-With the guidance of a bereavement coordinator, these individuals help offer comfort to friends and family after a patient passes away.
-Grief counseling is available for loved ones and caregivers for 13 months after the passing of a loved one.
+Our counselors are there to help everyone, including caregivers, feel less overwhelmed while also supporting the dignity of the patient.
+With the guidance of a bereavement coordinator, these individuals also help offer comfort to friends and family after a patient passes away.
+Grief counseling is available for 13 months after the passing of a loved one.

 Looking for Hospice Care Near You?

-If your loved one has made the decision to end treatment, now is the time to enter a hospice program.
-Seasons Hospice is committed to providing you with the information and support that you need to help improve and maintain your loved one’s quality of life.
+If your loved one has made the decision to end curative treatment, now is the time to consider entering a hospice program.
+Seasons Hospice is committed to providing you with the information and support that you need to help improve and maintain you and your loved one’s quality of life.